GKO95/GKO95.github.io/_articles/programming/PRGMING_Cpp.md

 # **C++: EXCEPTION**

 Exception is a problem encountered during a program execution (not during compilation).
 C++ programming language offers keyword and blocks for controlling exceptions: `throw`, `try`, and `catch`.
-Through exception handling, stable program can be compiled and executed without any halt.
+Through exception handling, stable program can be compiled and executed without any halt or crash.

 ## `try`/`catch` Blocks

 Two code block pair, `try` block and `catch` block, is used to handle exception occurred during runtime.
 Following paragraphs explains what each code block is responsible for on exception handling.

 The `try` block is a code block that attempts whether the code contains exception or not.
-If it encounters an exception inside the block, the code after the keyword won't be executed and halted.
-Instead, runtime execution is skipped to corresponding `catch` block.
+If it encounters an exception inside the block, the remaining code won't be executed but skipped to corresponding exception `catch` block.

 The `catch` block is a code block that contains code to be executed when exception occurred in `try` block.
-While there can only be one `try` block, multiple `catch` block can exist for different exception.
+While there can only be one `try` block, multiple `catch` block can exist for different exceptions.
 If there is no `catch` block with corresponding exception, compilation error will occur (which is not an exception).

 ```cpp
 // TRY BLOCK